schwilklab/lab-resources/data-code/git-and-github.md

 # to just give a one liner commit message (not good form!):
 # git commit -m"Commit message"
 ```
+##### Interactively commit only portions of a changed file #####

+Consider also that interactively selecting hunks to commit can be very useful if you've made a bunch of changes and want to commit them as separate commits.
+This happens a lot: I update some data in one file, then write some related code editing two files, then fix an unrelated typo in a fourth file.
+These really should be three separate commits.
+THese are easy to commit separately if every change is in a separate file but if you want to make two commits out of changes to one file, then you need to be able to commit individual "hunks".

+see `git commit --interactive` and `git commit --patch` (which is shortcut to patch option in interactive commit).

 ##### Some notes on commit messages: #####